Individuals have the right not to be discriminated against in the workplace.

 If you believe you have been discriminated against at work, DavidsonMorris can help.

-Our specialist workplace discrimination lawyers can assess your case and advise on your options and whether you have grounds to bring a claim to the tribunal.
+We can assess your case and advise on your options and whether you have grounds to bring a claim to the tribunal.

 We have experience of helping employees challenge all types of discrimination in the workplace including sex discrimination claims, age discrimination claims, disability discrimination claims, race discrimination claims and religious discrimination claims.